k-bx/owlcloud/README.md

 it's a REST-client-response error, which might happen if, say, your microservice is down or responded with an error.

-So we implement a special `fly` function, which will convert response of one possible error (microservice-request error) into another, one which we send to our users, plus some logging.
+So we implement a special `fly` function, which will convert the response from one possible error (microservice-request error) into another: the one which we will send to our users, plus some logging.

 ```haskell
 fly :: (Show b, MonadIO m)